Rose Queen

 Rose Queen (or Apple Queen, Cotton Queen or Harvest Queen) is a local or regional tradition associated with Whitsun processions or June festivals and fêtes similar to May Queen.
-Annual civic honorific titles are bestowed by local election to particular individuals, typically local young women.
+Annual civic honorific titles are bestowed by local election or decision of a council to particular individuals, typically local young women.

 it is likely the Rose Queen tradition developed simply because it was the wrong time of year for a 'May' Queen.
 However, beyond the name, there is no discernible difference between the two, and sometimes they exist side-by-side.
 The Rose Queens main function is to act as a focal point (albeit a relatively inactive one) in the procession or fête to which she is linked, and in some cases to act as a temporary minor celebrity, gracing other local events with her presence during the year of her reign.

 History

 It is a late Victorian invention originating from North West England.
-In the UK it has taken place in Cheshire, Lancashire, Northwich, and Llandudno.
+In the UK it has taken place in Cheshire, Derbyshire, Greater Manchester, Lancashire, Northwich, and Llandudno.
 In 1928 it was moved to Alexandra Rose Day.
 In the 20th-century it expanded to Nanterre near Paris.

-In America, the Rose Queen has been crowned in New York, West Virginia, and Texas Rose Festival.
+In America, a Rose Queen has been crowned in New York, West Virginia, and Texas Rose Festival.